 As we grow up and cross many milestones, we realise this very same randomness.
 Many people around us help us through difficulties we face, some known and many unknown.
 Some call it a ‘miracle’ but isn’t it all humane?
 God does not come down to execute ‘miracles’, but He does it through us humans and that too randomly.
 We need to recognise these humans, which we ignore conveniently many times.

 God himself never did any miracle, but it was always through humans -Moses split the Red Sea, Elijah divided Jordan River, Jesus cured lepers – and so on.
-Lord Vishnu took ten Avatars (Dasavatharam) of humans, animals and also their combination to to restore cosmic order.
+Lord Vishnu took ten Avatars (Dasavatharam) of humans, animals and also their combination to restore cosmic order.

 Our family friend in Canada, suffered a massive stroke and was admitted to the ICU.
-I was there with his wife for the 10 days.
+I was there with his wife at the ICU for the 10 days.
 The bed on which the patient lay was maintained at a temperature, a degree less than normal human temperature with many gadgets connected.
 There was a dedicated nurse, sitting beside his bed 24 hours, monitoring all his body parameters.
 The nurses changed every eight hours.

 The doctors attending to him said to us at least seven times that he is gone, but always managed to resuscitate him.
 They said that his complete recovery was doubtful.
 On the tenth day, he came into his conscious self, surprising even the doctors, with all his facilities intact.
 It was a ‘miracle’ for sure.
-The Canadian Government would have spend nearly a million dollars to bring him back to life.
+The Canadian Government spent nearly a million dollars to bring him back to life.
 Now, I realised where the heavy tax money we were paying was put to use.
 I concluded that the tax I paid and would pay in future will not be sufficient to compensate this ‘miracle’.

 After a week, I had to drive him and his wife to hospital for follow-up.
 Enroute his wife said that they are visiting Tirupathi (India) to offer the hair of him and their son as a vow (‘Mannath’).
 I asked her “Do you know the name of the Doctor who took care of your husband for those ten crucial days?
 Do you remember any of those nurses who sat beside his bed?”
 Obviously the answer was a clear “No“.